 So, you live in one of those modern apartments which look great but lack acoustic insulation, meaning that you can hear and even understand what your neighbors are saying.

-The party – or shared- walls in these kinds of apartments tend to be thin and hollow and sound has a very easy time getting through them.
+The shared walls, also known as party walls, in these kinds of apartments tend to be thin and hollow, and sound has a very easy time getting through.

 This is something that always bugged me, but luckily there are some ways for you to fix this issue which I’m going to discuss in this article.

 The most effective way of soundproofing an existing wall is by installing drywall with a special noiseproofing compound behind it and caulking the gaps left between the drywall sheets.